 - High-Risk Merchant Account

 Since a bookie business is a high-risk business, it will need a high-risk merchant account so it can take customer payments and allow you to process these payments.
 Operating a business with high-risk limits will definitely limit the offer of processors and even raise the fees for these, though.
 Furthermore, it’s not easy finding a suitable one, and you may need to have a good look around, but it is a necessity since it mitigates your risks and lets you run an effective bookie business.

 Pelican PayPerHead is intent on getting you all the valuable advise you may need to set up your own sportbook business and Becoming a Bookmaker, and we wouldn’t be doing our job if we left out the one big recommendation you need for any business to explode: analyze and get the best Pay-Per-Head provider to aid you in obtaining a successful business.
 Choose a current pay-per-head provider that fits your needs.
 For example, a provider’s casino offer can offset the per-head fees you invest by letting you earn money while sports events are on stand-by between seasons.
 That alone can be a great asset for your business, plus knowing that it’s in good hands and leaving you more time to enjoy life.

 All set?
 Go get your business started right with Pelican PayPerHead’s recommendations of Becoming a Bookmaker!
+Learn about the advantages of using Pelican PPH.
+Sign Up here!
 And don’t forget to follow us on Social Media!